Me llamo Eva Guillamón.

 My Yes has to do with voice and words.
 Or rather: with song and poetry.

-Poetry as the vocation that must permeate all work, all life, and all time.
-Poetry as a means and an end.
+Poetry as a means and as an end.
 As a state.
 With honesty as an obligation and hope as a discipline.

 Honesty toward one’s own voice.
 Hope of finding it, of continuing to find it.
-It is from there that song is born.
-Only from there.
+It is only from there that song is born.

 My work oscillates between the two sides of the voice: the inner voice and the outer voice.
 That is, between the immersion in the word and the exposition of song; between creator and performer; inside and outside.